prashanthbabu07/notes/app-binary-interface.md

     return p->x * p->x;
 }

-Who can break the ABI?
+Who can break the ABI? but ideally they gurantee not to break it.
 - Library developers.
 - Compiler developers.
 - Operating system developers.